Keeping-Privacy-Labels-Honest/Main/README.md

 ### Analyzing Privacy Labels and Traffic

 [This](https://github.com/Keeping-Privacy-Labels-Honest/ledeco) is our main tool.
-It will analyze a given set of privacy label and generate pretty graphs, as well as also analyze the traffic collected when running apps on the iPhone.
+It will analyze a given set of privacy label and generate pretty graphs, as well as analyze the traffic collected when running apps on the iPhone.

 # Acknowledgements